 - Karin is the same for Sasuke, only less sympathetic, because while Naruto actually likes Hinata, Sasuke finds Karin creepy (which might have something to do with the fact that she once planned to drug their teammates so she could rape him while he was injured).

 - Mizore Shirayuki from Rosario + Vampire initially averts this due to her yandere tendencies, but when she moves past those, her stalking habits become far more comical.
 She has hidden in trash cans, outside the second story window, and many, many other strange places.
 All because she finds it "fun".

 - Sayonara, Zetsubou-Sensei has a girl stalking her teacher...persistently, and much to his chagrin.
 But that's just one thing in that anime that Crosses the Line Twice.
-And in a twist, it isn't funny just because of the student stalking her teacher, but because now the student is being stalked by her ex-boyfriend, the ex-boyfrind by his current girlfriend, etc. leading to a chain of stalkers.
+And in a twist, it isn't funny just because of the student stalking her teacher, but because now the student is being stalked by her ex-boyfriend, the ex-boyfriend by his current girlfriend, etc. leading to a chain of stalkers.

 - Knives in Scott Pilgrim has a bit of this for Scott, but she gets over it.

 - The Wedding Crashers B-plot in its entirety is fully described by the title.

 - On the other hand, Fatal Attraction is probably one of the most memorable depictions of stalking on film, and it subverts this trope in terrifying fashion.